-A Coordinating Center, led by Harvard Pilgrim Health Care Institute, the Duke Clinical Research Institute, and Genetic Alliance provides technical and logistical support to the data networks.
+The PCORnet Coordinating Center, led by the Duke Clinical Research Institute, Genetic Alliance, and Harvard Pilgrim Health Care Institute provides technical and logistical support to all of the CDRN and PPRN networks.